bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
 1 showAnswersAtFinalPage      boolean     Show solutions at the final page?
-0 showCorrectAnswers          boolean     Show the correct answers on the answer page?
-1 showPoints                  boolean     Show the possible/reached points?
+0 showOwnAnswers              boolean     Show the answers of the quiz taker?
+1 showCorrectAnswers          boolean     Show the correct answers?
+1 showAllAnswers              boolean     Show finally all answers (no. of choices)?
+0 showPoints                  boolean     Show the possible/reached points?
 1 allowHtml                   boolean     Allow HTML at question-answers from the BE?
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0